 The idea was to have a simple logo that could be printed and reproduced (if necessary) on marketing material or used for packaging purposes at a low cost and could even be sewn on the bag itself if printed on fabric.
 I also created a monogram version to be used on social media and email signatures.

-One of the challenges has been to overcome the availability of print material.
-Paper is expensive in Congo and premium or ticker types of paper are not widely available.
-Most printers there only use thin paper, which is only suitable to print using a low amout of ink, similar to what happens with our home inkjet printers, which would soak the sheet if a big picture is printed.
+One of the challenges we had to face was the lack of availability of stock material.
+Paper is expensive in the Congo and premium or ticker types of paper are not widely available.
+Most printers use thin or low-grade paper, which is only suitable to print using a low amount of ink, similar to what happens with our home inkjet printers, which would soak the sheet if a big picture is printed.

-In order to improve the cost efficiency I created this mockup by using an A5 format for both the label and booklet, so would not generate paper waste and optimise the cutting process in a way that in the worst-case scenario could be done by hands.
+In order to improve the cost efficiency, I created this mockup by using an A5 format for both the label and booklet, so it would not encourage paper waste or cause problems with the cutting process, in effect it could easily be made by hand.

-Also, as the printer only fit A4 paper, I optimised the layout size wise so there is a minimal ink waste and prevents pages wrinkling.
-This file can also be printed in black and white if needed, even though we advised to use colour to give the brand more visitibility.
-The holes can be done with a standard sized puncher without the need of a special cutter or skills.
-In the images below you can have a look at how I set up the booklet and the labels.
+Also, as they could only print on A4, I optimised the layout size so there was minimal ink waste and prevented page wrinkling.
+The file could be printed mono if needed, however, we advised Douce to use colour as it would give the brand more visibility.
+The holes could be made with a standard-sized puncher without the need for a special cutter or tools.
+In the images below you can see how I set up the booklet and the labels.

-Below you can see an initial paper prototype of the label and booklet and how they can be presented with the packaging.
+Below you can see an initial paper prototype of the label and booklet and how they could be displayed with the packaging.
 We decided to remove the images in order to make space for the Swahili translation and use less ink during printing.
-We may have a look in the future to see how we could tweak i and include images if some optimisation will be needed following feedback from Douce.
+In the future, we could discuss how to tweak the brand and amend the images if optimisation was needed following feedback from Douce.

-To make the packaging more discreet I thought of attaching a label to the strings of the bag with no mention of potentially embarassing words exposed and then inside women can find a mini booklet with instructions that they can keep at home as a reminder on how to wash the pads.
+To make the packaging more discreet I thought of attaching a label to the strings of the bag with no visibility of potentially embarrassing words exposed.
+Inside, women would find a mini booklet with instructions that they can keep at home as a reminder on how to wash the pads.

-This setup would allow a label to be attached or paired with any fabric regardless of the colour.
+This concept would allow a label to be attached or paired with any fabric regardless of the colour.
 If the fabric used is light coloured, a negative coloured label could be used.
-If colours are darker or too many colours are present in the fabric, the positive version, with light background can be used.
+If colours are darker or too many colours are present in the fabric, the positive version, with a light background, could be used.

-The paper prototype has been produced during the lockdown so I needed to use the resources that I had at home.
-Douce and everyone at La difference loved the prototype so I prepared the final file so they could run a test print.
+The paper prototype had been produced during the lockdown so I needed to use the resources that I had at home.
+Douce and everyone at La Difference loved the prototype, so I prepared the final file so they could run a test print.

-Giuliana is an incredibly talented business designer, I really enjoyed working with her in this project and deliver it despite all the constraints and challenges due to the distance, pandemic and situation in the DRC.
-Check our Linkedin profiles and if you need to hire us drop me a message.
+Giuliana Mazzetta is an incredibly talented business designer, I really enjoyed working with her in this project.
+It was a proud accomplishment delivering the concept, despite it despite all the constraints and challenges due to the distance, pandemic and the situation in the DRC.
+Check our Linkedin profiles and if you need to hire us drop us a message.